At least 11 police killed in Burkina Faso ambush | Law-Order

 At least 11 police killed in Burkina Faso ambush

-Violent attacks by militants linked to al Qaeda and Islamic State are surging across the Sahel region, killing thousands and displacing millions across Burkina Faso, Mali and Niger.
-Around 1.2 million people have been displaced by the violence in Burkina Faso.
-At least 132 people were killed by insurgents last month in the worst single attack yet.

-At least 11 police officers were killed in an ambush in northern Burkina Faso late on Monday, two security sources said on Tuesday.
+Eleven police officers were killed and four are missing after their unit was ambushed in northern Burkina Faso late on Monday, the country's security minister said on Tuesday.

-Two other sources also confirmed the attack but gave no details.
-Authorities in Burkina Faso were not immediately available to comment.
-Violent attacks by militants linked to al Qaeda and Islamic State are surging across the Sahel region, killing thousands and displacing millions across Burkina Faso, Mali and Niger.
+The ambush occurred while the unit was on a relief mission to the town of Yirgou, which has been hit by recent violence, Security Minister Ousseini Compaore said in a statement.
+"Joint search operations with the army have been under way since yesterday," Compaore said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)